OtterGH/M24-MPG-421-XiODevices/README.md

 	1. Add Authorization
 		1. Type = API Key
 		2. Fill in the Key: Key = "XiO-subscription-key"
-		3. Fill in Value = [ get this value from the XiO admin or Account Settings]
+		3. Fill in the Value: Value = "[ get this value from the XiO admin or Account Settings]"
 		4. Add Variable
 			1. Variable = accountid
 			2. Initial Value = [get this value from the XiO admin or Account Settings ]